kerns/commander-v/README.md

 ## Optional Configuration

 Global settings can be configured in your Visual Studio Code extension settings, under "Commander V".
 A local override can be configured on a per-project basis via a `v.config.js` placed on the root of your project.
-May require a restart of VS Code.
+May require a restart of VSC.

 ### Configurable settings (Optional):